 Besides being a big Oregon Ducks fan, other random favorites include:

-The Beatles, Japan, Haruki Murakami, Democrats, Dimitri Shostakovich, Herzog & de Meuron, Graham Greene,
+The Beatles, Japan, Haruki Murakami, Democrats, Dimitri Shostakovich, 'Columbo,' Herzog & de Meuron, Brian Wilson, Graham Greene,

 Michael Mann, the 'Case Study' houses, Werner Herzog, Ross Macdonald, Roger Federer, Roland Kirk, Busby Berkeley, the Pittsburgh

 Steelers, Copenhagen, Val Lewton, Vienna, Anthony Van Dyck, The Clash, Amsterdam, the original 'Star Wars' trilogy and all its surrounding merchandise, Atari 2600 games, the Oregon coast, the New York

 Yankees, Scandinavian furniture, Elvis Costello & The Attractions, '70s Porsche 911s, 'Inspector Morse', Vietnam-era fighter planes, Georges Simenenon, Gorillaz, Mark Rothko, Christopher Wren, 'Iron

 Chef' (original Japanese version), Piet Mondrian, Miles Davis, architectural ruins, Monty Python, old flip-clock radios, German sheperds, Bill Evans, Janwillem van der Wettering, Arsenal football club, Jean-Pierre Melville,

-Robert Bingham, Andreas Gursky, Alvar Aalto, old BMWs, Bjork, 'The Brandenburg Concertos', adidas Originals track suits, Keith Jarrett, Stanley Kubrick, Fugazi,
+Robert Bingham, Andreas Gursky, Alvar Aalto, old BMWs, Bjork, Bach, Adidas track suits, Keith Jarrett, Stanley Kubrick, Ron Carter, Fugazi, Cezanne,